EvgeniiGolubev/Forum/README.md

 # Forum
-This is a RESTful application built to provide user authentication and authorization using JWT tokens.
-The application supports various authentication methods, including email/password and Google account authentication.
+"Forum" is a RESTful application.
+The application implements the ability to authenticate and authorize users using JWT tokens.
+The app supports various authentication methods including email/password authentication and Google account authentication.
 User registration requires email confirmation for added security.
-Once authenticated, users can perform actions such as creating and publishing articles, liking and commenting on articles, and subscribing to other users to receive activity feeds based on their subscriptions.
+Once authenticated, users can perform actions such as creating and publishing articles, liking and commenting on articles, and following other users to receive activity feeds based on their subscriptions.

 ## Features